Thrcle421/News-Classification-System/README.md

 Building on this exploration, I developed a **Django-based web application** for news text classification.
 The application utilizes the LoRA model fine-tuned on the AG’s News Dataset to predict the category of news articles entered by users.
 This implementation bridges theoretical research with a practical application for real-world use cases.

+I also tried using cursor effects to enhance the frontend design.

 ## Features

 ### News Classification